Sydney: Sport and outdoor activities

 Sydney's earliest migrants brought with them a passion for sport but were restricted by the lack of facilities and equipment.
 The first organised sports were boxing, wrestling, and horse racing from 1810 in Hyde Park.
-Horse racing remains popular to this day and events such as the Golden Slipper Stakes attract widespread attention.
+Horse racing remains popular and events such as the Golden Slipper Stakes attract widespread attention.
 The first cricket club was formed in 1826 and matches were played within Hyde Park throughout the 1830s and 1840s.
 Cricket is a favoured sport in summer and big matches have been held at the Sydney Cricket Ground since 1878.
 The New South Wales Blues compete in the Sheffield Shield league and the Sydney Sixers and Sydney Thunder contest the national Big Bash Twenty20 competition.

 First played in Sydney in 1865, rugby grew to be the city's most popular football code by the 1880s.
 One-tenth of the state's population attended a New South Wales versus New Zealand rugby match in 1907.
 Rugby league separated from rugby union in 1908.
 The New South Wales Waratahs contest the Super Rugby competition, while the Sydney Rays represent the city in the National Rugby Championship.
 The national Wallabies rugby union team competes in Sydney in international matches such as the Bledisloe Cup, Rugby Championship, and World Cup.
-Sydney is home to nine of the sixteen teams in the National Rugby League competition: Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly-Warringah Sea Eagles, Penrith Panthers, Parramatta Eels, South Sydney Rabbitohs, St George Illawarra Dragons, Sydney Roosters, and Wests Tigers.
+Sydney is home to nine of the seventeen teams in the National Rugby League competition: Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly-Warringah Sea Eagles, Penrith Panthers, Parramatta Eels, South Sydney Rabbitohs, St George Illawarra Dragons, Sydney Roosters, and Wests Tigers.
 New South Wales contests the annual State of Origin series against Queensland.

-Sydney FC and the Western Sydney Wanderers compete in the A-League (men's) and W-League (women's) soccer competitions and Sydney frequently hosts matches for the Australian national men's team, the Socceroos.
+Sydney FC and the Western Sydney Wanderers compete in the A-League Men and A-League Women competitions.
 The Sydney Swans and Greater Western Sydney Giants are local Australian rules football clubs that play in the Australian Football League and the AFL Women's.
 The Sydney Kings compete in the National Basketball League.
 The Sydney Uni Flames play in the Women's National Basketball League.
 The Sydney Blue Sox contest the Australian Baseball League.
 The NSW Pride are a member of the Hockey One League.
 The Sydney Bears and Sydney Ice Dogs play in the Australian Ice Hockey League.
 The Swifts are competitors in the national women's netball league.